strazzere/rapidshare/README.markdown

 rs.request(:getaccountdetails, :parser => :hash)
 ```

-PS: cookie is automatically added if you call request method on a Rapidshare instance
+PS: cookie is automatically added if you call request method on a `API` instance.

 ### Method Missing ###